Mexican Hominy and Pork Tomatillo Soup

 Instructions

 2. Line a baking pan with aluminum foil.
 Arrange tomatillos and onions on the pan and toss with garlic, oregano, cumin, and olive oil.
-Broil until vegetables are soft and slightly charred, about 5-8 minutes, rotating pan halfway through the broiling.
+Broil until vegetables are soft and slightly charred, about 5-8 minutes, rotating pan halfway through.

-3. Allow the vegetables to cool for a few minutes, then place them in the bowl of a food processor along with any accumulated juices.
-Pulse until tomatillos and onions are almost smooth, about 10-12 pulses.
-Transfer mixture to slow cooker.
+3. Allow the vegetables to cool for a few minutes, then place them in a food processor with any accumulated juices.
+Pulse until almost smooth, about 10-12 pulses.
+Transfer mixture to a slow cooker.

-4. Add the hominy, broth, poblanos, tapioca, sugar, and bay leaves to the slow cooker and give a quick stir to incorporate.
-Nestle the pork in the slow cooker being sure to immerse the pork under the liquid.
+4. Add the hominy, broth, poblanos, tapioca, sugar, and bay leaves to the slow cooker and stir to incorporate.
+Nestle the pork in the slow cooker, ensuring it is immersed in the liquid.
 Cover and cook until pork is soft and tender, about 9-11 hours on low or 5-7 hours on high.

 • Cuisine: Mexican